IHE/RAD.IRA/input/pagecontent/volume-1.md

 For a Synchronizing Application, the session is provided by the Driving Application during launch.

-For a Driving Application (which is also a Synchronizing Application), it generates a unique session ID to start a new session.
+For a Driving Application, it generates a unique session ID to start a new session.

 <div>
 {%include common-subscription.svg%}